OracularIS/autest/docs/Getting_AuTest.md

 ## Registration and Setup for SmartApps and AuTest

+Following steps are used for registration and setup for SmartApps and AuTest

+### Step:1

-- Users from the organization log in to SmartApps and register.
+Users from the organization log in to SmartApps and register.

 ![](Images/image5.png)

 ![](Images/image5a.png)

+### Step:2

-- Each named user creates an app key.
+Each named user creates an app key.

 ![](Images/image6.png)

+### Step:3

-- Link the Smart MOCA Client to Smart Apps using the created app key.
+Link the Smart MOCA Client to Smart Apps using the created app key.

 ![](Images/image7.png)

 ![](Images/image8.png)

+### Step:4

-- Users can now connect to auTest from the Smart MOCA Client.
+Users can now connect to auTest from the Smart MOCA Client.

 ![](Images/image9.png)